Ever have that "What to do next?" dilema?

 OK, the moss was a really bad idea with the snow.
 The snow effect was good but I put it on the sides of the trunk and wow, I was not happy with the results.

-The moss wasn't color fast (note to self - read all packaging) so it would bleed through the snow.
+The moss wasn't color fast (note to self - read all packaging) so the green dye bled through the snow.

 Also some of the bits from the moss fell on the base and ruined the snow effect as well.